McAppion History, Family Crest & Coats of Arms

 Early Notables of the McAppion family (pre 1700)

-from early times was Sir John MacAlpin; John MacAlpine (Latin: Maccabeus) (died 1557), a Scottish Protestant theologian; and Joseph Capen (1658-1725), a Massachusetts clergyman who during...
 Another 30 words (2 lines of text) are included under the topic Early McAppion Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McAppion family to Ireland

 Some of the McAppion family moved to Ireland, but this topic is not covered in this excerpt.

 Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.